By: MicroMechTronic Team

-From drag racing nitro cars, racing yachts, vintage replica military planes, complex construction vehicles to sky-dominating multicopters, the RC hobby world is alive and thriving.
-Each one having their own dedicated groups who are both active online an in live social groups.
+From drag racing, nitro cars, racing yachts, vintage replica military planes, complex construction vehicles to sky-dominating multicopters, the RC hobby world is alive and thriving.
+Each one having its own dedicated groups who are both active online and live social groups.
 You would not be alone starting a hobby in radio control.

 5) Robotics: Create a Motion Controlled Robot

 With the popularity of motion control, automation, and robotics on the rise, we’d be remiss not to include a project on how to create a motion controlled robot for our 5 hobbies to try for National Hobby Month.

 If visions of complex robots and red-eyed, human-destroying Terminators suddenly fill your mind’s eye, fear not.
 This project is very simple with only a few moving, motion-controlled parts.
 It will take many more hours of creativity and work in your secret evil lair before this robot can take over the world.